-To satisfy the SHEV pathway requirements in Western Australia, you must work without receiving special benefit payments and/or study full time within one of the following postcodes which are within the regions shown in orange on the map below:
+To satisfy the SHEV pathway requirements in Western Australia, you must work without receiving special benefit payments and/or study full time within one of the following postcodes which are within the regions shown in grey on the map below:

 6041 to 6044;

 6083 to 6084;

 6121 to 6126; and

 The Commonwealth Government is responsible for advising on nominated areas eligible for the SHEV program.